sketchbuch/wir-bitten-um-entschuldigung/README.md

 **Total Issues**           | **14**
 **Trips Logged**           | **9**

-I only started making notes in 2023 so all my journeys before I can't document.
+I only started making notes in 2023 so I can't document all my journeys before.
 I would estimate that less than 5% of my travels have actually been on time and without incident in the last 3 years.

 ## 2023